joaoalmeida6/BahDoom/README.md

     MBF -->|Extension| MBF21
     MBF21 -->|Extension| ID24
 ```
+*This diagram represents the intended compatibility model and is not a complete representation of the historical or technical relationships between specifications.*

 The intention is for a WAD to behave predictably according to the specification it was developed for.
 The engine may also identify and report resources used by a WAD.